You are viewing the global institutional website

 View impact indicators (framework page)

-The platform is initially articulated across four nodes: New York, Barcelona, Caracas and Acarigua.
-Each territory expresses a different dimension of the same question: how culture can sustain memory, belonging, training, public archive and community cohesion in contexts shaped by migration, fragmentation or unequal access.
+The platform is initially articulated through three founding chapters: New York/Venezuela, Caracas and Acarigua.
+Each chapter expresses a different dimension of the same question: how culture can sustain memory, belonging, education, public archive and community cohesion in contexts shaped by migration, fragmentation or unequal access.

 Caracas